top of page

 • 7 min read

 Fear has a way of paralyzing people after a DUI.
-Many don’t take immediate action simply because they feel overwhelmed and don’t even know where to begin.
+Many don’t take immediate action simply because they feel overwhelmed and don’t know where to begin.

 But the truth is, what you do in the days right after a DUI arrest in Oklahoma matters more than most people realize.
 The choices you make during this uncertain time can shape your court case, your ability to drive legally, your finances, and how long it takes to truly put this behind you.